ZyoungInc/EE205/Final/project/README.md

 > "sudo apt-get install libncurses-dev" before running the game.
 > Since ncurses takes in the size of the window, scaling after the game has
 > started will result in the distortion of the interface.

+# How to make the game
+> "make SoulQuest"

+# How to clean up files
-> Run game by typing "make SoulQuest".
+> "make clean"

 # Story
 > Through unfortunate circumstances, your beloved wife died in a fire and wish to